a stepparent’s guide to parental alienation

 HCBM complained about specific details of SD's time with us—for example, which shoes she wore while hiking—while we would never even hear about big picture stuff SD did with HCBM, like going out of town or SD joining orchestra.

-Speaking of going out of town, it was always kidnapping if Dan left town with SD, but HCBM never felt the need to inform us if she took a trip.
+Speaking of going out of town, HCBM called it kidnapping when Dan left town with SD, but HCBM never felt the need to inform us if she and SD took a trip.

 One time I joked to the kids that Dan & I had found a perfect summer vacation rental but the kids would have to stay in a tent outside 'cause it was too small for all of us—then HCBM's lawyer actually brought that up that in her official motion to reduce Dan's visitation time: "a tent is not acceptable living conditions!"
 (You can't make this shit up.)